nextleap-project/countermitm/source/new.rst

    - a ``TYPE=vc-INVITENUMBER`` where the ``INVITENUMBER`` is a small random number which Bob sends back to Alice in step 2b so that her device can in step 3 automatically accept Bob's contact request.
-(Usually a new contact needs to be manually affirmed in most messenging apps).
+(Usually a new contact needs to be manually affirmed in most messaging apps).

    - a random secret ``AUTH`` which Bob uses in step 4 to authenaticate with Alice.